Top Tips for Creating a Guest-Ready Linen Closet

 To get and stay organized, you might want to try a custom closet solution, rather than just refolding and stuffing sheet sets and quilts back onto each shelf.

 When you choose a custom closet solution, a professional Designer will take a look at your space and your stuff, and develop a plan to help you use it more efficiently.
 This means adding the right mix of shelves, wire baskets and roll-outs so everything is within easy reach.

 Store Like Items Together

 Everyone has a personal preference for storage, which is one reason custom closets are so great.
-But in your linen closet, one way to keep the space looking organized is by keeping like items together and folding them the same way.
+But in your linen closet, one way to keep the space looking organized is by keeping like items together.

 Store sheet sets in a pillowcase to keep everything together.
 The same goes for towels—keep decorative towels in one spot and everyday towels in another, ideally at eye level.
 Bulky comforters, duvets, quilts, blankets, extra pillows, seasonal linens and less-used items should be kept out of the way at the top or bottom of the closet.

 Choose a Folding Method and Stick to It

 One easy way to keep piles of towels and sheets from toppling over is to fold everything the same way.
 It doesn’t necessarily matter how you fold them (though we’re partial to folding them in thirds), just that you do it consistently.
 When you fold all of your bath towels, hand towels and washcloths the same way, they’ll look neater and more uniform on the shelf.